The enduring mystery of the Terracotta Warriors and the tomb of the first emperor

 They found a massive underground tomb complex, covering an area of 20 square miles, which was believed to be the final resting place of Emperor Qin Shi Huang.

-Shi Huangdi, also known as Qin Shi Huang, was the first emperor of China.
+Qin Shi Huang, sometimes referred to as Shi Huangdi, was the first emperor of China.
 He ruled from 221 BC to 210 BC, during a period known as the Qin dynasty.

-Shi Huangdi was a powerful and ambitious ruler who conquered and unified the various warring states of China, thereby creating a unified Chinese empire for the first time in history.
+Qin Shi Huang was a powerful and ambitious ruler who conquered and unified the various warring states of China, thereby creating the first imperial unified Chinese empire in history.

 He is also credited with implementing major administrative, economic, and social reforms, such as standardizing weights and measures, building roads and canals, and establishing a centralized government system.